dwhiffing/fury/content/nato/it/navy/frigates/body.md

 ![](/assets/images/nato/it/navy/frigates/image3.jpeg)

-**Minerva Class**: This is a class of coastal ASW ship that is probably better described as a Corvette due to their small size of 1,200 tons.
+**Minerva Class**: This is a class of coastal ASW ship that are probably better described as a Corvette due to their small size of 1,200 tons.
 They all carry a single Oto-Melara 76mm gun, and onboard sonars and Torpedoes while four of them carry eight Aspide SAMs in an Albatross